JD Degree in California Overview

 Get the information you need in order to start your Alliant experience.
 Browse our diverse list of faculty members, or see the latest admission requirements for your desired program.

-Many of our students are often exempt from the requirement to sit for and pass the First-Year Law Students’ Examination, also known as the “Baby Bar.”
+Many of our students studying our JD Degree in California are often exempt from the requirement to sit for and pass the First-Year Law Students’ Examination, also known as the “Baby Bar.”

 Varied Course Offerings